DIY Colorful Polymer Clay Bead Ideas to Make at Home

-In this blog post, I'm sharing three methods to make a handmade polymer clay beaded keychain.
+In this blog post, I'm sharing three methods to make this easy clay craft.

 What's the best clay to use for DIY a polymer clay keychain?

 My absolute favorite clay to use for DIY polymer clay beaded keychains is Sculpey polymer clay.
 Sculpey clay is a breeze to work with.
 It's super pliable, so you can shape it just right, and it bakes up strong, ensuring your keychains will last through countless uses.
-Plus, the range of colors means you can easily adapt your DIY keychain to any style.
+Plus, because it comes in various colors, you can easily adapt your DIY keychain to any style.

 I have an entire beginner’s guide on how to use Sculpey!
+It's a great tool for crafters of all skill levels.
 Check it out here.

 What you'll need to make DIY a beaded polymer clay keychain